KennyPeanuts/pond_microplastic/lab_notebook/metadata/microplastic_sp2017.md

 ## Variable Descriptions

+* sample = the unique identifier for each sample

+* pond = the id for each pond.
+LPP = Lancer Park Pond, DP = Daulton Pond, Blank = the blank that was processed in the lab

+* mesh = the size of the mesh in the plankton net (um)

+* tow_dist = the distance the plankton net was towed (m)

+* tow_number = the number of tows per sample

+* vol_sampled = the volume of water that was sampled in each sample (m^3)

+* count_rep = the replicate 2 ml subsample taken from the 20 ml dilution for counting.

+* fiber = the number of plastic fibers in the 2 ml subsample

+* blue.red = the number of blue and red plastic fibers per 2 ml subsample

+* other = the number of microplastic fragments that are not fibers per 2 ml subsample

+* total = the total number of microplastic fragments per 2 ml subsample

+* fiber_m3 = the number of plastic fibers per cubic meter

+* blue.red_m3 = the number of blue and red plastic fibers per cubic meter.
+These are separated out because they may be contamination from the lab

+* other_m3 = the number of microplastic fragments that are not fibers per cubic meter

+* total_m3 = the total number of microplastic fragments per cubic meter

+* fiber_L = the number of plastic fibers per L

+* blue.red_L = the number of blue and red plastic fibers per L. These are separated out because they may be contamination from the lab

+* other_L = the number of microplastic fragments that are not fibers per L

+* total_L = the total number of microplastic fragments per L

+**NOTE: In the pond_microplastic_means_sp2017.csv file, these represent the mean value across the subsamples**

 ## Data Entry
 ### Count Data
+    sample <- c(rep("LPP-A", 3), rep("LPP-B", 3), rep("LPP-C", 3), rep("DP-A", 3), rep("DP- B", 3), rep("Blank-A", 3))
     pond <- c(rep("LPP", 9), rep("DP", 6), rep("Blank", 3))
     rep <- c(rep("A", 3), rep("B", 3), rep("C", 3), rep("A", 3), rep("B", 3), rep("A", 3))
     count_rep <- rep(c("i", "ii", "iii"), 6)